 Pandas is the reference library in Python for data manipulation and analysis.
 It is an open source library that is committed to a flexible, efficient and available to all analysis and management of one of the most valuable resources for the company, the data.

-In order to carry out this task, Pandas offers mainly two key data structures, the series as a one-dimensional structure, and the DataFrame as a two-dimensional structure represented in the form of a table, which together allow the management of most datasets in an intuitive and simple way.
+In order to carry out this task, Pandas offers mainly two key data structures.
+The series as a one-dimensional structure and the DataFrame as a two-dimensional structure represented as a table.
+Together, they allow the handling of most datasets in an intuitive and simple way.

 Some of the most common and relevant utilities of this library are the following:

-• Thanks to the use of the DataFrame as the main data structure, it allows operations such as grouping, integration, iteration or indexing of data in a fast way.
+- Thanks to the use of the DataFrame as the main data structure it allows several operations.
+For example, clustering, summarising, iterating or indexing data quickly.

 Below are some code cells with an example of a simple use of the Pandas library.
-In this example, we first read a dataset in CSV format in order to visualize it, then we obtain and display a subset of this data that corresponds to the passengers of the Titanic who survived and meet certain conditions.
+In this example, we first read a dataset in CSV format in order to visualize it.
+Then, a subset of this data is obtained and displayed, corresponding to those Titanic passengers who survived and meet certain conditions.

 Numpy

-NumPy (Numeric Python) is another one of those libraries that cannot be missing in your arsenal if you intend to tackle problems in the field of data science, as it offers different essential tools for scientific computing and matrix-oriented numerical computation.
+NumPy (Numeric Python) is another one of those libraries that cannot be missing in your arsenal if you intend to tackle problems in the field of data science.
+It offers different essential tools for scientific computing and matrix-oriented numerical computation.

-This library introduces a new kind of object called Array, which is nothing more than an N-dimensional array data structure for efficient handling.
-The need for this new representation arises because the manipulation of large native Python lists is very inefficient, largely because of the flexibility they provide as data structures, allowing to dynamically resize them or to hold data of different types in the same structure.
+This library introduces a new kind of object called Array.
+An Array is nothing more than an N-dimensional array data structure for efficient handling.
+The need for this new representation arises because the manipulation of large native Python lists is very inefficient.
+This is largely due to the flexibility they provide as data structures, allowing to dynamically resize them or to hold data of different types in the same structure.

-NumPy’s arrays, on the other hand, allow for internal storage and efficient handling thanks to an internal binary representation in which the number of bytes associated with each element of an array is fixed (the data that make up the array are all of the same type) and only the value of the data is represented, leaving aside added information or metadata.
+On the other hand, NumPy’s arrays allow for internal storage.
+In addition, they offer efficient handling thanks to an internal binary representation in which the number of bytes associated with each element of an array is fixed (the data that make up the array are all of the same type) and only the value of the data is represented, leaving aside added information or metadata.

-Another contribution of NumPy with respect to Python is the support it offers for invoking functions in a vectorized way, allowing optimized calculations by eliminating loops and avoiding having to access sequentially to each of the elements that make up the matrix.
+Another contribution of NumPy with respect to Python is the support it offers for invoking functions in a vectorized way.
+It allows optimised calculations by eliminating loops and avoiding having to access sequentially to each of the elements that make up the matrix.

 In addition to all this, NumPy offers tools and utilities such as the following:

-• Indexing and filtering of Arrays in a simple and efficient way, allowing to obtain new Arrays that are a subarray of the original one and meet a certain condition.
+- Indexing and filtering of Arrays in a simple and efficient way.
+It makes it possible to obtain new Arrays that are a subarray of the original one and meet a certain condition.

-• Algebraic operations with vectors and matrices such as the scalar product of two vectors, the product of two matrices, the transpose of a matrix, calculation of the determinant of a matrix, autovectors of a matrix…
+- Algebraic operations with vectors and matrices.
+For example, the scalar product of two vectors, the product of two matrices, the transpose of a matrix, calculation of the determinant of a matrix, autovectors of a matrix…

-As was done with the Pandas library, here are two cells of code that show, with a simple example, some of the functionalities provided by the NumPy library, from the definition of arrays to their use to perform different mathematical and algebraic operations.
+As was done with the Pandas, here are two cells of code that show, with a simple example, some of the functionalities provided by the NumPy library.
+We can see from the definition of arrays to their use to perform different mathematical and algebraic operations.

 Scikit-learn

-The third library we are going to review in this post is Scikit-learn, one of the most widely used free software libraries to carry out tasks related to the field of machine learning.
-This is largely due to the number of classification, regression and clustering algorithms it supports in a unified way, allowing their training and evaluation in a simple way, with a very simple syntax and abstracted from the details of the implementation of these algorithms.
+The third library we are going to review in this post is Scikit-learn.
+It is one of the most widely used free software libraries to carry out tasks related to the field of machine learning.
+This is largely due to the number of classification, regression and clustering algorithms it supports in a unified way.
+Scikit-lear makes it possible to ttrain and evaluate them in a simple way.
+In addition, it presents a very simple syntax abstracted from the implementation details of these algorithms.

-In addition to this, it also provides methods for pre-processing and transforming the data prior to training the algorithms, which, together with the variety of models, allows for fast and efficient experimentation
+On the other hand, it also provides methods for pre-processing and transforming the data prior to training the algorithms.
+This feature, together with the variety of models, allows for quick and efficient experimentation.

 Some of the algorithms and methods offered by Scikit-Learn are the following:

-In addition to all this, this library supports the definition of pipelines to concatenate and manage sets of elements in groups, thus maintaining the coherence and consistency of the development process from start to finish.
-Finally, regarding model evaluation, Scikit-learn has implementations of the most commonly used metrics for most machine learning tasks, which are integrated in a simple way for model selection by hyperparameter search.
+This library supports the definition of pipelines to concatenate and manage sets of elements in groups.
+In this way, it maintains the coherence and consistency of the development process from start to finish.
+In terms of model evaluation, Scikit-learn has implementations of the most commonly used metrics for most machine learning tasks.
+These metrics are integrated in a simple way for model selection by hyperparameter search.

 An example of how to instantiate, train and evaluate a machine learning model using only Scikit-learn can be visualized in the following code cell.
-In it, an example dataset is imported and split into training and evaluation, the data is normalized using standard scaling, a random forest is trained using only the training set, and finally the model is evaluated using the mean squared error over the evaluation set as a metric.
+An example dataset is imported, which is split into training and evaluation, and the data is normalised using standard scaling.
+Next, a random forest is trained using only the training set.
+Finally, the model is evaluated using the mean squared error on the evaluation set as a metric.

 Matplotlib

-Matplotlib, unlike the above mentioned, is a library specialized in the creation of two-dimensional graphs for data visualization, which is built on top of NumPy arrays and allows easy integration with a large number of Python libraries such as Pandas.
+Unlike the rest, Matplotlib is a library specialized in the creation of two-dimensional graphs for data visualization.
+It is built on top of NumPy arrays and allows easy integration with a large number of Python libraries such as Pandas.

 Some of the chart types supported by Matplotlib are the following:

 In the gallery of the official Matplotlib website you can see many examples of all these graphs and some more along with the associated Python code to generate them.
-In addition to these examples, in this post we have included a code cell with the creation of a simple scatter plot using Matplotlib, in which the same example dataset used previously in the previous section has been used.
+In this post, we have included a code cell with the creation of a simple scatter plot using Matplotlib.
+In it, we have used the same example dataset as previously used in the previous section.

-Finally, it should be noted that there are other libraries oriented to the creation of graphs that use Matplotlib as a base, facilitating its use and extending it to create good quality visualisations with the least possible intervention, as is the case of the Seaborn library.
+Finally, it should be noted that there are other libraries oriented to the creation of graphs that use Matplotlib as a base.
+These libraries facilitate its use and extend Matplotlib to create good quality visualisations with as little intervention as possible.
+This is the case of the Seaborn library.

 TensorFlow / Keras

-We can define TensorFlow as a high-performance open-source library oriented to numerical computation, which makes use of directed acyclic graphs (DAG) to represent such operations and how they follow one another when performing complex processes.
+We can define TensorFlow as a high-performance open-source library oriented to numerical computation.
+Underneath, it uses directed acyclic graphs (DAG) to represent these operations, which follow one after the other when performing complex processes.

-Tensors are mathematical objects that act as a generalization of scalar numbers, vectors and matrices of different dimensions and are the building block for representing the data in this library, a concept from which TensorFlow derives part of its name.
-This library was developed by Google and subsequently released as open source in 2015, from which point it was widely adopted by industry and the research community due to the wide range of advantages it offers when tackling machine learning problems.
+Tensors are mathematical objects that act as a generalization of scalar numbers, vectors and matrices of different dimensions.
+They are the building block for representing the data in this library, a concept from which TensorFlow derives part of its name.
+This library was developed by Google and subsequently released as open source in 2015.
+At this time, it was widely adopted by industry and the research community due to the wide range of advantages it offers when tackling machine learning problems.

-The use of graphs to represent the computations to be performed makes these operations completely independent of the underlying code, making them portable between different devices and environments, allowing for example to develop a model in Python, store it in some intermediate format, and then load it into a C++ program on another device to run it in a more optimized way.
-So you can use virtually the same code to run a set of operations using only the computer’s CPU, the graphics card (GPU) to accelerate the computations, or even multiple graphics cards together.
+The use of graphs to represent the computations to be performed makes these operations completely independent of the underlying code, making them portable between different devices and environments.
+This makes it possible, for example, to develop a model in Python, store it in some intermediate format and then load it into a C++ program on another device to run it in a more optimised way.
+In this way, you can use virtually the same code to execute a set of operations using only the computer’s CPU, the graphics card (GPU) to accelerate calculations, or even multiple graphics cards together.

-All these advantages make TensorFlow a perfect platform for the development of machine learning models, especially for the construction and training of neural networks.
-It is at this point where Keras appears, an API designed to work with TensorFlow that offers intuitive high-level abstractions that aim to greatly simplify the development of this type of algorithms, minimizing the number of user actions required for most common use cases.
+All these advantages make TensorFlow a perfect platform for the development of machine learning models.
+Especially, for the construction and training of neural networks.
+This is where Keras, an API designed to work with TensorFlow, comes in.
+Keras offers intuitive high-level abstractions intuitive high-level abstractions that aim to greatly simplify the development of this type of algorithms, minimizing the number of user actions required for most common use cases.
 Keras is not only able to work and run on top of TensorFlow, but can also make use of other low-level libraries such as Theano or Microsoft Cognitive Toolkit.

-The use of TensorFlow is not limited to the development of machine learning models, but also allows to perform all kinds of tasks related to such development, such as the following:
+The use of TensorFlow is not limited to the development of machine learning models.
+In addition, it allows all kinds of tasks to be carried out in relation to such development, such as the following:

 The following example shows a use case in which Keras is used with TensorFlow as a backend to define a neural network that is able to solve the same problem previously addressed using Scikit-learn.
-For this, first a simple multilayer neural network is defined, which is trained using the data set already used for 10 epochs, and then evaluated using a proprietary method provided by Keras.
+For this, first a simple multilayer neural network is defined.
+This neural network is trained using the data set already used for 10 epochs and then evaluated using a proprietary method provided by Keras.

 Scipy

-The last library we are going to describe in this post is Scipy, an open source library that offers a large number of mathematical tools and algorithms to solve problems of optimization, interpolation, algebraic equations, differential equations or statistics, among others.
-This library is built to work with NumPy arrays, offering a simple interface to tackle mathematical problems that is free, powerful, easy to install, and can be used in the most common operating systems.
+The last library we are going to describe in this post is Scipy.
+This open source library offers a large number of mathematical tools and algorithms to solve problems of optimization, interpolation, algebraic equations, differential equations or statistics, among others.
+It is built to work with NumPy arrays, offering a simple interface to tackle mathematical problems.
+This interface is free, powerful, easy to install, and can be used in the most common operating systems.

-One of the great advantages of Scipy is its great speed, as it makes use of highly optimized implementations written in low-level languages such as Fortran, C or C++.
-This allows you to benefit from the great flexibility that Python provides as a programming language without giving up the speed of execution of the compiled code necessary to perform this type of task.
-On top of this, Scipy offers a high-level syntax that is easy to use and interpret, which makes it accessible and productive for both inexperienced programmers and professionals.
+One of the great advantages of Scipy is its great speed.
+It uses highly optimized implementations written in low-level languages such as Fortran, C or C++.
+The great benefit of this feature is the flexibility that Python provides as a programming language without giving up the speed of execution of the compiled code necessary to perform this type of task.
+In addition, Scipy offers a high-level syntax that is easy to use and interpret.
+This makes it accessible and productive for both inexperienced programmers and professionals.

-The following code cell is intended to represent a simple use case of the Scipy library, in which the roots of a second-degree mathematical equation are to be found.
-For this, use is made of the root method provided by Scipy, with which the roots for linear and non-linear equations can be obtained.
+The following code cell is intended to represent a simple use case of the Scipy library.
+In it, the aim is to find the roots for a second-degree mathematical equation.
+To do this, use is made of the root method provided by Scipy.
+This method can be used to obtain the roots for linear and non-linear equations.

 Conclusion